pythseq/dada2_and_obitools/README.md

 <a name="step9"></a>
 ## Step 9 (Optionnal) : Removing chimeras (dada2)

-You can remove the sequences considered as chimeras in the table by directly creating a new table using the function _removeBimeraDenovo_, and repeating the same functions to create a new fasta file then :
+You can remove the sequences considered as chimeras in the table by directly creating a new table and .csv file then, and repeating the same functions for create a new fasta file :
 ```
 seqtab_sans_chimeres1 <- removeBimeraDenovo(seqtab_avec_chimeres1, verbose = T)
 seqtab_sans_chimeres2 <- removeBimeraDenovo(seqtab_avec_chimeres2, verbose = T)